devyadav31/Devheat_Beta_Hacksavvy/README.md

 On Home page click on "Investment Options" to see a list of companies that you can filter by size—small, mid, or large.
 Choose the filter that matches your preference for easy navigation.

-following video illusrrates the the working of the video
+following video illusrates the the working of website

 https://youtu.be/o5nhnOrs_1o?si=CXOBRH_-nPz2ke43